- Vietnamese Business Culture Insights

 Vietnamese beer or imported wines are usually served with the meal.
 It is appropriate for you and your host to exchange toasts, with the host usually going first.
 During the meal, people are free to make individual toasts.
 The end of the meal is usually a plate of fruit or another sweet dish.

 There are more and more foreigners who come to Vietnam want to settle in here for many reasons including pleasant weather, cheap living cost, expanding business opportunities More and more foreigners are settling in Vietnam due to its combination of pleasant climate, cheap cost of living, expanding business opportunities and safety.
-However, there are several things that Finnish citizens should me more aware.
+However, there are several things that Finnish citizens should be aware of.

 - Air pollution in bigger cities can be quite severe.
 That is why face masks are commonplace among locals and foreigners alike while commuting outdoors.